-In addition to applying any LOB provisions in the applicable tax treaty, the United States may challenge the use of treaty country entities through various economic substance and substance over form doctrines.
-These doctrines are discussed in further detail in 7.1 Overarching anti-avoidance provisions, below, and include both judicially created doctrines and more specific statutory and regulatory provisions (eg, a regulatory provision disregarding intermediate entities in conduit financing arrangements).
-Thus, for example, if the treaty country entity is a mere conduit or if its involvement is an unnecessary step engaged in for tax avoidance, the United States may disregard the treaty country entity and apply tax treaties (if any) according to what it views as the true substance of the transaction.
-However, the US has specifically recognized investment holding companies as serving a valid business purpose, with the result that they will generally be respected.
+In addition to applying any LOB provisions in the applicable tax treaty, the USA may challenge the use of treaty country entities through various economic substance and substance over form doctrines.
+These doctrines are discussed in further detail in 7.1 Overarching Anti-avoidance Provisions and include both judicially created doctrines and more specific statutory and regulatory provisions (eg, a regulatory provision disregarding intermediate entities in conduit financing arrangements).
+Thus, for example, if the treaty country entity is a mere conduit or if its involvement is an unnecessary step engaged in for tax avoidance, the USA may disregard the treaty country entity and apply tax treaties (if any) according to what it views as the true substance of the transaction.
+However, the USA has specifically recognised investment holding companies as serving a valid business purpose, with the result that they will generally be respected.